malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

-This page summarises some of the known neuroscience, observations, and assumed mechanisms that underly the design in [[Designing a Proto Artificial General Intelligence]].
+This page summarises some of the known neuroscience, observations, and assumed mechanisms that underly the design in [[Proto AGI v1]].

 # Neuroscience
 # Brain development